viant/datly/doc/README.md

 ### Authentication

 ### Authorization

 ##  Executor

 Executor service is used to validate, transform and modify data in database programmatically.
-Post (insert), Put(update), Patch(insert/update) and Delete operation are supported.
+Post (insert), Put(update), Patch(insert/update) are supported.

 #### Autonomous mode

-To generate initial executor DSQL datly would use regular reader DSQL defining one or multi view with corresponding relations with additional input hints All DML operation are executed in the one transaction, any errors trigger either by database or programmatically  ($logger.Fatalf) cause transaction rollback.
+To generate initial executor DSQL datly would use regular reader DSQL defining one or multi view with corresponding relations with additional input hints

-Executor service can accept input in the following form:
+All DML operation are executed in the one transaction, any errors trigger either by database or programmatically  ($logger.Fatalf) cause transaction rollback.

+Dsql executor rule can be generated from regular reader dsql

 - **simple object ({})**
 ```sql